- Roads, highways and pavements

 Following the Covid-19 outbreak the government have introduced guidelines requiring people to maintain social distancing.

-Government have asked that all local authorities make quick changes to ensure social distancing is carried out.
+Government have asked that all local authorities make temporary changes to ensure social distancing is carried out.

 As a result, we are proposing to introduce quick and flexible changes to shopping areas to: